Supporting small and medium-sized enterprises

 The project team focuses on five areas of action:

-- Improving the legislative framework: Restructuring national support for SMEs will enable activities to be coordinated more effectively among actors and approaches for strengthening social inclusion to be taken into account.
+- Improving the legislative framework for SMEs.
+Restructuring national support for SMEs will enable stakeholders to be coordinated more effectively and approaches for strengthening social inclusion to be taken into account.

-- Technology transfer: Improved technology transfer and better market access are designed to increase the economic performance of SMEs and enhance their environmental sustainability.
+- Improved technology transfer and better market access are designed to increase the economic performance of SMEs and enhance their environmental sustainability.

-- Innovation and entrepreneurship: The national innovation system is to be strengthened.
-The project develops measures to encourage the population to establish businesses, which is hoped to have a positive effect on social integration.
+- Sri Lanka’s national innovation system and entrepreneurship in the country are to be strengthened.
+The project develops measures to encourage the population to establish businesses, which it is hoped will have a positive effect on social integration.

-In cooperation with the project, the Ministry for Industry adopted a plan of action for implementing the SME development concept.
+In cooperation with the project, the Ministry of Industry and Commerce adopted an action plan for implementing the SME development concept.
 The national ministries are now coordinating support for these companies among themselves.
-Since March 2017, GIZ has been implementing two areas of the plan of action: the establishment of a new SME authority (Enterprise Sri Lanka) and the piloting of the framework policy in every region of the country.
+Since March 2017, GIZ has been implementing two areas of the action plan.
+A new SME authority (Enterprise Sri Lanka) has been established.
+The framework policy has been introduced in every region of the country.

-GIZ and its partners identified products with particularly high marketing potential in international markets that will therefore have a secure customer base.
-An example of this is a collaboration about to start with Api Jamu GmbH, a German import company for processed organic products such as jackfruit (public-private partnership).
-In the first phase of the project, 50 Sri Lankan companies will receive EU organic certification, which will give them market access to the European Union.
-In addition to SMEs, micro-enterprises are also to be certified.
+The project and its partners identified products with particularly high marketing potential in international markets that will therefore have a secure customer base.
+An example of this is a collaboration with Api Jamu GmbH, a German import company for processed organic products such as jackfruit (a tropical fruit).
+Another example is the work with Meris GmbH, a German-Swiss organic spice trader.
+As part of these public-private partnerships, 100 Sri Lankan companies will receive EU organic certification, allowing them to improve their competitiveness and resource management.
+These measures allow Sri Lankan SMEs and micro enterprises market access to the European Union.